-Mayhew International provides veterinary training for Tbilisi City Council and the Municipal Shelter and local welfare groups working in the city.
+Mayhew International is one of the few international animal welfare organisations with a presence in Georgia.
+Mayhew International provides veterinary training for Tbilisi City Council, the Municipal Shelter and local welfare groups working in the city.
 Together we are working to develop a humane stray animal control programme for the dog overpopulation in the city and raising the standards of small animal veterinary care and welfare, including workshops and seminars in animal welfare and small animal reproductive surgery for the Veterinary Faculty at the Agrarian University of Tbilisi.

-In Ranchi, the capital of Jharkhand state in eastern India, we are supporting the training and development of a small organisation, HOPE & Animal Trust.
-This includes a trap, neuter, release programme and rabies vaccination project for Ranchi, combined with educational initiatives for schools and community groups to raise awareness about the benefits of neutering the street dogs, rabies prevention and how to behave around dogs.
+In Ranchi, the capital of Jharkhand state in eastern India, we are supporting the training and development of local organisation, HOPE & Animal Trust.
+This includes a Trap, Vaccinate, Neuter, Release programme and rabies vaccination project for Ranchi, combined with educational initiatives for schools and community groups to raise awareness about the benefits of neutering the street dogs, rabies prevention and how to behave around dogs.
 In addition, we provide veterinary training and assist in lobbying the local authorities on the importance of using humane methods to address the problems of the overpopulation of street dogs and the spread of rabies.

-Ranchi is one of the focal points of Mission Rabies in India and Mayhew International is sponsoring the Rabies Drive in Ranchi in November 2014.
+Ranchi is one of the focal points of Mission Rabies in India and Mayhew International is sponsoring the Rabies vaccination programme in Ranchi.

 Mayhew International is also working with Worldwide Veterinary Services (WVS) at the International Training Centre in Tamil Nadu, providing veterinary training in canine surgery.